 2017-2020 Move2Learn (NSF, Wellcome, ESRC) is one of five Phase 2 UK/US collaborative Science Learning+ projects with partners from University of Edinburgh, UCL Knowledge Lab and Glasgow Science Centre, London Science Museum and Learning through Landscapes; and Patricia and Phillip Frost Museum of Science, Miami, University of Illinois, Urbana-Champagne, and The Children’s Museum of Indianapolis.
-Following a National Science Foundation Phase 1 grant in 2015, this Phase 2 project will be carried out over 36 months and examine how interactive museum exhibits designed to encourage meaningful actions can help young children express, communicate and develop their scientific thinking.
+Following a National Science Foundation Phase 1 grant in 2015, this Phase 2 project will be carried out over 36 months and examine how interactive museum exhibits, designed to encourage meaningful actions, can help young children express, communicate and develop their scientific thinking.
+Project video

 2017-2019 WeDraw (EU H2020) This project aims to design, develop and evaluate novel multimodal, embodied, and enactive learning environments using different sensory-motor feedback (audio, haptic, visual and movement) to teach mathematical concepts to primary school children (aged 6-10yrs).
 The technology-mediated environment aims to link music with numbers and drawing with geometry in new ways, for example, to foster exploration of arithmetical concepts from rhythm and music, and geometrical concepts from body movement and drawing.
 As well as application to typically developing children, the proposed multisensory approach and technologies will also engage with children with visual impairment and dyslexia.